mitchvm/tabnav/README.md

 ## Commands

 TabNav adds the following commands to Sublime Text.
-They are all accessible via the Command Palette, as well as the the TabNav submenu under the Settings menu.
+They are all accessible via the Command Palette, as well as the the TabNav submenu under the Selection menu.

 ### Table Navigation Commands